zainab-a8/urban-lamp/README.md

 * Control the filter with separate color, intensity and dim settings
-* Use the default profiles or create your own to quickly choose the right filter settings
+* Use the default profiles or create your own to quickly choose the right settings
-* Schedule automatic turn on and off times, so you don't have to worry about turning the filter on at night
+* Set the timer so you don't have to worry about turning Red Moon on at night and off in the morning.
-* Use the persistent notification to pause or stop the filter without leaving the application you're using
+* Use the persistent notification to turn Red Moon off without leaving the application you're using (and to turn it on again when you're done).
-* Control the filter with a widget or a shortcut, right from your homescreen
+* Toggle Red Moon with a widget or a shortcut, right from your home screen.

 ## Screenshots